rafaelnacle/rafaelnacle/README.md

-<h1>🐈‍⬛ Greetings, Fellow Developer!
+<h1>🐈 Greetings, Fellow Developer!
 I'm Rafael</h1>
 <h2>Come closer and take a sit!</h2>

 <p>
-  In this vast landscape of code and logic, I walk the path of <b>.NET/C#</b>, crafting backends and API's
+  In this vast landscape of code and logic, I walk the path of <b>Node.js</b>, crafting backends and API's
   I bring some ideas to life with, while <b>C++</b> sharpens my understanding of systems and performance.
-  Reach out on LinkedIn to share knowledge or collaborate on something meaningful.🐈‍⬛
+  Reach out on LinkedIn to share knowledge or collaborate on something meaningful.
 </p>

 <p>